 Department of Economic Analysis, Faculty of Economics and Business Administration, University of Zaragoza, Spain

-See his PowerPoint Presentation
+See his PowerPoint presentation of the same name.

 In October 2010 I joined the Water Observatory as a postdoctoral research fellow.
 I combine this activity with a teaching position in hydrogeology at the Geodynamics Department of Complutense University of Madrid…I began my professional career working on land and water management in the private sector, mainly in the framework of EU-funded research projects.

-Susanne Schmeier (Visting Scholar 2009)
+(Visting Scholar 2009)

 Why I chose OSU: “OSU is obviously the most well-known place when it comes to research on transboundary waters and working at OSU on the TFDD was a great opportunity to learn more, especially from an interdisciplinary perspective.
 Moreover, collaborating with the different researchers at OSU while being in Oregon and beyond was a great contribution to my own research.”